 Make sure your home is “fall-proof” by removing all hazards on the floor and consider hiring a service to come check on you and evaluate the safety of your home.

-Speak with your doctor about any lightheadedness or dizziness to determine if you may need supplemental oxygen.
+Speak with your doctor about any lightheadedness or dizziness to determine if you need supplemental oxygen.
+If you do need supplemental oxygen, companies such as 1st Class Medical can provide you or a loved one with the needed oxygen.

 You don’t have to stop living independently because of your health, there are things and people that can help you continue to live on your own.